Skip to Content

 spicy sausage corn chowder in a white bowl

-How do you make spicy corn chowder?
+How do you make spicy sausage corn chowder?

-Start by heating olive oil in a Dutch oven over medium heat.
 Once the oil is hot, add finely diced onions and celery and sauté them until they become translucent, usually taking 1 to 2 minutes.

 Next, add the diced potatoes, chicken stock, and a few sprigs of fresh thyme to the Dutch oven.

-Increase the heat to medium-high and bring the mixture to a boil.
-Once it’s boiling, reduce the heat to medium and let it simmer for approximately 15 minutes or until the potatoes are tender and easily pierced with a fork.
+Once boiling, return to medium heat and let the creamy chowder simmer for approximately 15 minutes or until the potatoes are tender and easily pierced with a fork.

 While the potatoes are simmering, cook the Italian sausage in a separate medium-sized pan.
 Break the sausage apart with a spoon as it cooks, and stir occasionally.

 Once the meat has browned nicely, remove it from the heat.

 Transfer the cooked Italian sausage to the Dutch oven with the potato mixture using a slotted spoon.
-Then, add the corn to the pot and continue cooking for 5 minutes.
+This helps remove any excess grease.

-To complete the chowder, pour in the cream and stir until all the ingredients are thoroughly combined and warmed.
+To complete the chowder, pour in the heavy cream and stir until all the ingredients are thoroughly combined and warmed.

 Just before serving, remove the stems of the thyme for a smoother dining experience.